Protecting Consumers

 • the recovery of restitution for injured consumers

-Attorneys at DOJ who specialize in antitrust enforce Wisconsin Statute chapter 133 antitrust laws, including laws related to:
+Attorneys at Wisconsin DOJ who specialize in antitrust enforce Wisconsin Statute chapter 133 antitrust laws, including laws related to:

 • bid rigging